 When learning about how an income rider’s fees are calculated, three questions to consider are:

 - Is it done with a cash value calculation or an income value calculation?

 - Are fee calculations based on income account value or accumulation or cash value?

 For example, the fee may be calculated based on the income account value.
 The fee would increase per year while you’re in the deferral period – it’d based on the income account value’s growth percentage.

 As a result, your cash value would decrease more quickly.
 Then your heirs would receive an annuity contract of significantly lessened value.
 Other income riders may come with cash value-based fees while others are without any internal fee structure.

 Are Income Riders as Good as Advisors Say They Are?

-The reason is that most of the time, the income choices available within these types of retirement accounts are very limited.
+The reason is that most of the time, the income choices available within these types of retirement accounts can be limited.
 In some cases, they’re nonexistent.
 A very important thing to recognize is that more qualified money means more taxes when you liquidate those accounts.
 Say you were to take a large qualified account and liquidate all the money in that account in the same year.
 Then you could increase your income tax bracket to the next level for that year.

-That’s why it makes more sense to disperse these accounts in the form of income rather than all at once.
-Also, when using an income rider, you have the power of guaranteed account growth and a guaranteed lifetime income in the future that you can't outlive.
+That’s why it can make sense to disperse these accounts in the form of income rather than all at once.
+Also, when using an income rider, you have the power of guaranteed account growth and a guaranteed lifetime income in the future that you can’t outlive.
 This will allow you to spread out the taxes over your lifetime and maximize the tax deferral, triple compounding, and the flexibility of access to emergency funds when needed.